 The problem?
 A lot of Indian developers are niche specialists, which is both a good and a bad thing.
-Most local developers attend intensive training bootcamps in very specific areas of coding/development and remain in that narrow specialization.
-A prime example is the decision by Google to train 2 million Android developers there.
+Most local developers attend intensive training boot camps in very specific areas of coding/development and remain in that narrow specialization.
+A prime example is a decision by Google to train 2 million Android developers there.
 Full-stack developers are definitely a minority.
-Finding a dedicated team will mean far more “heads” involved than in other places, because of this heavy specialization, and that can impact cost.
+Finding a dedicated team will mean far more “heads” involved than in other places, because of this heavy specialization, and that can impact the cost.

-In general, the pros and cons of engaging with an local software outsourcing company are as follows:
+In general, the pros and cons of engaging with a local software outsourcing company are as follows:

 - The churn rate in India is higher than in most other countries, and this can impact time-to-market.